Briony Stewart: Career

 As a solo creator, Stewart wrote and illustrated two picture books about a cheeky dog named Magoo, the first of which, We Love You Magoo won the 2021 Honour Book prize from the Children’s Book Council of Australia.

 Briony Stewart also made Accidentally Kelly Street a picture book adaptation of the 1993 song ‘Accidently Kelly Street’ by Melbourne music group Frente!
 The book uses the lyrics of the song as written by the group’s bassist, Tim O’Connor.
 The book has been praised by lead singer Angie Heart, as well as Myf Warhurst and Zan Rowe.

 In 2022 Briony Stewart and author Sherryl Clark jointly won the Prime Ministers Literary Award children’s literature category, for their junior fiction verse-novel Mina and the Whole Wide World.

 Stewart won the 2024 Children's Book of the Year Award: Early Childhood for her picture book Gymnastica Fantastica!.
 The judges called it a "vibrant picture book [that] conveys so much energy and life which children will connect with immediately".

 Stewart's next picture book, Everything You Ever Wanted to Know About the Tooth Fairy (and Some Things You Didn't) was shortlisted for the Children's Book of the Year Award: Early Childhood and for the Prime Minister's Literary Award for Children's literature in 2025.

+Stewart produced the official art for the Children's Book Council of Australia's 2026 Children's Book Week celebrations.